 I can’t imagine life without a creative project — an art or anything that requires creating.

 If you don’t have one, I suggest you start your own.
-I believe that it’s something we should experience at some point in life.
+I believe it’s something we should experience at some point in life.
 As the poet Dejan Stojanovic once said, “Creating means living.”

 I love that.